bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 37°
+- 39°
-- broken clouds
+- overcast clouds
-- 83% humidity
+- 86% humidity
-- 8 mph wind
+- 9 mph wind
-- 82% cloud cover
+- 97% cloud cover
-- 58 AQI 🟨
+- 60 AQI 🟨
-- 0.03 inches of precipitation in the past 24 hours
+- 0.01 inches of precipitation in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>